pschake34/BasicOnshapeCAD/caster/parts/base/README.md

 # Base

 The following details the specific dimensions required to make the base of the caster, as well as including some notes if something is especially tricky.
+The part studio with this part is [here.](https://cvilleschools.onshape.com/documents/44d11c822fc5279efa47b295/w/90300413fc4f16957eadc67b/e/28092cdd77be910dc765f2cd)

 ### Base Sketch